slightlyoffbeat/firefox-css-grid/07-basic-layout/README.md

 ## Part 7: Creating a basic layout

-Now that we have learned how to create a grid, and position items on the grid, lets create a basic layout.
+Now that we have learned how to create a grid and position items on that grid, let's create a basic layout.
 We won't be introducing any new concepts here.
-We'll simply be using the `grid-row` and `grid-column` shorthand properties manually place items such as a header, footer etc.
+We'll simply be using the `grid-row` and `grid-column` shorthand properties to manually place items such as a header, footer etc.

 Here is the HTML: